NEXUS cardholders – Make sure your personal information is up to date.

-Step 3: Add your address and emergency contact information
+Step 3: add your address and emergency contact information

-Update your address or emergency contact information if necessary:
+Update your address or emergency contact information if necessary

-- Crossing out your old information with a pen and writing your changes in the space above the old text.
+If your address or emergency contact changes, you can update it yourself.
+Cross out your old information with a pen and write your changes in the space above the old text.

-- write over the old text;
+- writing over the old text

 - write on any other page

-- glue or staple a piece of paper with your address or emergency contact information onto your travel document.
+- glue or staple a piece of paper with your updated information onto your travel document

 - Date Modified: